theodorsm/trex-scripts/README.md

 The DPDK DUT is also running a stable vanilla Linux kernel but with hardware acceleration enabled with DPDK.

-Any configuration that manages to forward traffic from portA to portB on the PGEN will work, so in the DUT could also be considered as a black-box with a measurable latency and PDV.
+Any configuration that manages to forward traffic from portA to portB on the PGEN will work, so the DUT could also be considered as a black-box with a measurable latency and PDV.

-**Follow ONE of the configurations below (1. or 2.)**
+**Follow ONE of the configurations below (config 1 or 2)**

 ### Tools and packages